 The Namgyal Institute of Tibetology was declared open by the late Prime Minister of India Pandit Jawaharlal Nehru on the 1st of October 1958 to promote religion, history, language, art and culture of the people of the Tibetan cultural area which includes Sikkim.
 The site on which the institute was established was donated by the late Chogyal (king) of Sikkim Sir Tashi Namgyal.
 The foundation stone of the institute was laid by the 14th Dalai Lama on the 10th of February 1957.The NIT is the second largest treasury of invaluable old Tibetan books and manuscripts on Buddhist philosophy and religion, science, medicines, astrology etc. The NIT attracts Buddhist scholars from around the world.
 The NIT library holds one of the largest collections of Tibetan works in the world outside Tibet and a museum of Tibetan iconography and religious art.
 It also houses a wide range of Lepcha and Sanskrit manuscripts and scrolls of ancient vintage.

 Tsomgo Lake or Changu Lake is a glacial lake in the East Sikkim, India, some 40 kms away from Gangtok.
 It is a two hour journey by car from Gangtok.
 The lake is a kilometer long and oval shaped.
 It derives its water from the melting snows of the mountains surrounding the lake.
 The lake is associated with many myths and is revered by the Sikkimese as sacred.
 It is believed that in olden times, Buddhist monks would study the color of the water of the lake to forecast the future.
 Tsomgo lake is a must see spot for the tourist.
 One can take a ride on colorfully adorned yaks and ponies.
 During winter the lake becomes frozen and yaks and mules can be seen crossing the snowfield lake.
 For the tourist a visit to the lake offers a wonderful outing.
-Both Indian and foreign nationals are allowed to visit Tsomgo Lake, however foreign visitors need to apply for a visitors permit through a registered travel agency.
+Both Indian and foreign nationals are allowed to visit Tsomgo Lake, however foreign visitors need to apply for a visitors permit through a registered travel agent in Siliguri.
 One more interesting activity is being planned at Tsomgo.
 Foundation stone of a 957-meter ropeway (cable car) has already been laid here in 2010.
 Once implemented, the cable cars will carry passengers from the lake to a hilltop nearby.

 Baba Harbhajan Singh Mandir